 |_____||PSYC 400||3||Social Psychology|

-Among requirements for graduation, the student must have a grade point average of 2.00 in the major, have 120 credit hours, and must pass a comprehensive examination, planned and administered by the major division or department.
+Among REQUIREMENTS FOR GRADUATION, the student must have a grade point average of 2.00 in the major and have 120 college-level credit hours.